stevengharris/SplitView/README.md

 ```
 let config = SplitConfig(color: Color.cyan, minPFraction: 0.2, minSFraction: 0.2)
-Color.red.split(.Vertical, fraction: 0.25, config: config) { Color.green }
+Color.red.split(.vertical, fraction: 0.25, config: config) { Color.green }
 ```

 One thing to note is that if you specify `minPFraction` or `minSFraction`, then when you hide a side that has its minimum fraction specified, you won't be able to drag it out from its hidden state.
-You can unhide it, though.
 Why?
 Because it doesn't make sense to be able to drag from the hidden side when you never could have dragged it to that location to begin with because of the fraction constraint.
 As soon as you tried to drag it, the slider would snap to an allowed position, which is also jarring to users.
 To make sure there is no visual confusion about whether a splitter can be dragged, the splitter will not shown at all when it is not draggable.
 Again: a splitter will only be non-draggable when a side is hidden and the corresponding `minPFraction` or `minSFraction` is specified.

 ### Custom Splitters